cloin/swingsight_metrics/prometheus/README.md

 - **Grafana**: Datasources and dashboards can be added in `./grafana/datasources` and `./grafana/dashboards` respectively.
 - **Swingsight**: Modify the `ContainerFile` in the `../app` directory for custom settings.
 - **ansible-rulebook**: Customize rulebooks in `../rulebooks` and playbooks in `../playbooks`.

+## Respond to SSL certificate expiration

+### Prometheus Configuration (`prometheus.yml`)

+1. **Scrape Configuration for Swingsight App**: Prometheus is configured to scrape metrics directly from the Swingsight app at port 5050 using HTTPS.
+This is specified under `scrape_configs` with the job name `swingsight_app`.

+    ```yaml
+    scrape_configs:
+      - job_name: 'swingsight_app'
+        scheme: https
+        ...
+        static_configs:
+          - targets: ['swingsight:5050']
+    ```

+2. **Scrape Configuration for Blackbox Exporter**: Another `scrape_configs` entry is set up to interact with Blackbox Exporter.
+Prometheus will request Blackbox Exporter to perform SSL certificate checks on the Swingsight app, and then scrape the metrics from Blackbox Exporter.

+    ```yaml
+    scrape_configs:
+      - job_name: 'blackbox'
+        ...
+        static_configs:
+          - targets:
+            - 'swingsight:5050'
+    ```

+3. **Alerting**: Prometheus is configured to send alerts to Alertmanager.
+If any of the metrics cross a certain threshold (defined in `alert.rules`), an alert will be triggered.

+### Blackbox Exporter Configuration (`blackbox.yml`)

+1. **SSL Expiry Module**: In the Blackbox Exporter configuration, a module called `ssl_expiry` is defined to check SSL certificate expiration metrics.

+    ```yaml
+    modules:
+      ssl_expiry:
+        prober: tcp
+        tcp:
+          tls: true
+          ...
+    ```

+### How They Work Together

+1. **Metric Scraping**: When Prometheus executes its scrape based on the interval, it asks Blackbox Exporter to probe the Swingsight app using the `ssl_expiry` module, which checks SSL certificate expiration.

+2. **Probing**: Blackbox Exporter performs the SSL expiry check on the Swingsight app and exposes the metrics at its own endpoint (`blackbox_exporter:9115`).

+3. **Metric Collection**: Prometheus collects these metrics from Blackbox Exporter and stores them.
+If the SSL metrics cross certain thresholds defined in the alerting rules, Prometheus triggers an alert and sends it to Alertmanager, as specified in the configuration.

+4. **Alerting**: If an alert is triggered, Prometheus sends it to Alertmanager (`alertmanager:9093`), which can then notify via the configured alerting channels.

 ## Troubleshooting